tedleyem/meralus.com/_posts/2022-04-02-PC-UPGRADE.md

 the new Guilty Gear, King of Fighters, or (i'm hoping) Street Fighter V on low settings.
 The RAM will  be upgraded to max out the usage so I can start playing with microk8's and more docker images without issue soon enough.
 So, for anyone who is intereted.
 Here is a list of my unfinished build.

-2022 PC WALL MOUNTED BUILD
+## 2022 PC WALL MOUNTED BUILD --UNFINISHED
-*pictures coming soon*

 | 2022 Unfinished PC WALL MOUNTED BUILD |
 | ------------------------------------- |